-If you have an electric-powered forklift, the following are the lists of the items that you should inspect during the pre-operation inspection.
-The items that are included in this list are just the additional items for the things listed in the “general items.”
+If you have an electric-powered forklift, the following lists of the items you should inspect during the pre-operation inspection.
+The items included in this list are just the additional items for the things listed in the “general items.”

 - Hood latch